Grow GK

 1. Homogeneous Mixture

-A homogeneous mixture has a uniform composition throughout.
-The components are evenly mixed, and we cannot see the individual substances.
+A homogeneous mixture is a mixture which has a uniform composition throughout, and we cannot see the individual substances.
+A homogeneous mixture is also known as a solution.

 Examples: